The Gordon Ramsay beef Wellington recipe takes around 50 minutes to cook and serves four hungry adults.

 - 1 tbsp olive oil

 - 750g piece of prime beef fillet

 - 2 egg yolks, beaten

-Put the mushrooms into a food processor with some seasoning and pulse to a rough paste.
-Scrape the paste into a pan and cook over a high heat for about 10 mins, tossing frequently, to cook out the moisture from the mushrooms.
+- Put the mushrooms into a food processor with some seasoning and pulse to a rough paste.
+Scrape the paste into a pan and cook over high heat for about 10 minutes, tossing frequently, to cook out the moisture from the mushrooms.
 Spread out on a plate to cool.

 What cut of beef is best for a beef Wellington?

 For a beef Wellington, the recommended cut of beef is a beef tenderloin fillet.
 The beef tenderloin is the most tender cut of beef (the clue's in the name), and has a delicious lean and juicy taste that melts in your mouth.

 Should beef Wellington be pink in the middle?

 Yes - for tender slices of the beef Wellington the beef should be medium rare in the middle, so it will look quite pink.
 If you're used to well-done meat, this can be disconcerting but if you leave it cooking longer the meat becomes tougher and dries out.